IllinoisLegalAidOnline/ilao-documentation/docs/source/content_style_guide.rst

 .. note:: Glossary terms can include links to further information in the form of a legal question.
 For example, "Domestic violence may include economic abuse" that then links to the economic abuse legal question.

-..todo:: Add reference to adding glossary terms.
+.. todo:: Add reference to adding glossary terms.

 Point of view
 =================